whyyoutoo/King-County-Regression-Analysis/README.md

 ![graph6](./images/alog.png)

 Final model results with all predictors we have selected.
+Show location, building grade, buidling condition, and sqft_living to have the strongest relationship with the sale price of a house.

 ![graph6](./images/regression_results.png)

 ## Conclusions

-- __Location, location, location__ Our final model showed that the biggest factor in house prices are location. results from analysis show as you move futher south(away) from Seattle, prices for a house with similar features decrease.
+- __Location, location, location__ Our final model showed that the biggest factor in house prices are location. results from analysis show as you move further away from Seattle, prices for a house with similar features decrease.

 - __House Quality__ Aside from location, the next biggest factor in house prices are the condition and grade of the property.

 - __House Features__ More rooms do not increase the price of a house if it does not increase livable sq footage.

-- __More Data.__
-- __Other markets.__ In this analysis we only looked at worldwide box office gross as the deciding factor to success.
-With the growth of streaming services, we can look at these other forms of revenue to help with decision making.
+## Next Steps

+- __Limitations__ House prices can be subjective, certain people may be more willing to pay more than others for a specific house.
+Additional data can be introduced to see if there is a relationship between different types of buyers and house prices.

+- __Timing__ Purchasing a house is a big investment, we can examine mortgage interest rates to see if lower interest rates effect house prices.

 ## For More Information